mekinney/Docs/aspnetcore/mvc/controllers/filters.md

 [!code-csharp[Main](../../mvc/controllers/filters/sample/src/FiltersSample/Controllers/HomeController.cs?name=snippet_TypeFilter&highlight=1,2)]

-If you have a simple filter that doesn't require any arguments, but which has constructor dependencies that need to be filled by DI, you can inherit from `TypeFilterAttribute`, allowing you to use your own named attribute on classes and methods (instead of `[TypeFilter(typeof(FilterType))]`).
+If you have a filter that doesn't require any arguments, but which has constructor dependencies that need to be filled by DI, you can use your own named attribute on classes and methods instead of `[TypeFilter(typeof(FilterType))]`).
 The following filter shows how this can be implemented:

 [!code-csharp[Main](./filters/sample/src/FiltersSample/Filters/SampleActionFilterAttribute.cs?name=snippet_TypeFilterAttribute&highlight=1,3,7)]

 This filter can be applied to classes or methods using the `[SampleActionFilter]` syntax, instead of having to use `[TypeFilter]` or `[ServiceFilter]`.

-### IFilterFactory
+## IFilterFactory

 `IFilterFactory` implements `IFilter`.
 Therefore, an `IFilterFactory` instance can be used as an `IFilter` instance anywhere in the filter pipeline.
 When the framework prepares to invoke the filter, it attempts to cast it to an `IFilterFactory`.
 If that cast succeeds, the `CreateInstance` method is called to create the `IFilter` instance that will be invoked.
 This provides a very flexible design, since the precise filter pipeline does not need to be set explicitly when the application starts.